alchialchi/board-messages/README.md

 # react-messages-board

-This project is about a message board where an active user is able to send, comment, edit or delete messages.
+Message board where an active user can send, comment, edit or delete messages.

-The application is build with React (React Hooks and Context), Typescript and Material-UI.
+The application is build with React, Typescript and Material-UI.

 ## How to use